robjm16/sample_projects_and_articles/README.md

-## 2018 NCAA Nasketball Tournament Predictions
+## 2018 NCAA Basketball Tournament Predictions
 This [notebook](https://github.com/robjm16/samples/blob/master/NCAA_2018_vGF.ipynb) was developed for a Kaggle competition on predicting the 2018 NCAA Men's Basketball Tournament.

 Contest participants were given extensive historical team and game data and asked to predict every possible match-up among 68 teams in the annual basketball tournament.
 The contest combined accuracy with predicted probabilities, harshly penalizing incorrect predictions made with high confidence (using the log-loss metric).